Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: Scattering matrix and Exceptional Points

-The \textit{orthogonality} of the eigenvectors is restored when the following \textit{two} conditions are satisfied simultaneously: ${\cal I}m(M_{S}) = 0$ \textit{and} $\left| \frac{S_{12}}{S_{21}} \right| = 1$, as the coalescence $|C|$ is precisely zero when $M_{S}$ is purely real and $\left| \frac{S_{12}}{S_{21}} \right| = 1$ (see Methods).
+The \textit{orthogonality} of the eigenvectors is restored when the following \textit{two} conditions are satisfied simultaneously: ${\cal I}m(M_{S}) = 0$ \textit{and} $\left| \frac{S_{12}}{S_{21}} \right| = 1$ (see Appendix \ref{sec.Proof}).
 The violation of the second constraint enforces the violation of the reciprocity condition; thus guaranteeing the existence of the bi-orthogonal basis.
 Furthermore, the simultaneous satisfaction of the two constraints implies that the eigenvector orthogonality occurs in general at discrete points in a two-dimensional parameter space.

 One can further distinguish the SU-EPD's $M_S=\pm i$ of opposite charge by realizing that they are independent because they correspond to phase-singularities (zeros) of different complex scalar functions.
 To this end, we rewrite the EPD condition for positive $(M_S=+i)$ and negative $(M_S=-i)$ charge as a vortex-condition for the functions $S_{\pm i}$: